 - How to protect your precious attention in the digital economy

-So whether you're looking to leverage technology more effectively in your learning, filter content more efficiently or stay focused in a world full of distractions, this episode will give you all that and more.
+So whether you're looking to filter content more efficiently or stay focused in a world full of distractions, this episode will give you all that and more.

 Tom Chatfield is a author and speaker who’s written several books about the digital age.
 He’s also worked with several companies as a consultant including Google and Mind Candy and spoken at forums including TED Global.

 We all need to think more critically about how we interact with digital technology, because the secret to living and learning well with it is not related to which devices we use, but to how we use them.

 Tom has spoken and written about the use of technology in a number of different areas so I reached out to him to get a critical perspective on the use of technology in learning and life.